mdn/content/files/en-us/web/api/webrtc_api/signaling_and_video_calling/index.md

 Then for both the incoming and outgoing {{HTMLElement("video")}} elements, we remove their [`src`](/en-US/docs/Web/HTML/Element/video#src) and [`srcObject`](/en-US/docs/Web/HTML/Element/video#srcobject) attributes using their {{domxref("Element.removeAttribute", "removeAttribute()")}} methods.
 This completes the disassociation of the streams from the video elements.

-Finally, we set the {{domxref("HTMLElement.disabled", "disabled")}} property to `true` on the "Hang Up" button, making it unclickable while there is no call underway; then we set `targetUsername` to `null` since we're no longer talking to anyone.
+Finally, we set the {{domxref("HTMLButtonElement.disabled", "disabled")}} property to `true` on the "Hang Up" button, making it unclickable while there is no call underway; then we set `targetUsername` to `null` since we're no longer talking to anyone.
 This allows the user to call another user, or to receive an incoming call.

 #### Dealing with state changes